 The East Arm is the site of world-class scenery and ancient red cliffs that drop 180 metres straight down into the lake.
 The area is known for huge fish, dramatic landscapes and primeval wilderness.
 It is also home to Lutsel K'e, the only community at the eastern end of Great Slave Lake.

 Lutsel K’e is your gateway to both Thaidene Nene and the East Arm.
 And getting here is easy.
 The community is a 45-minute flight from Yellowknife, the capital of the Northwest Territories.
 Scheduled flights go between Lutsel K'e and Yellowknife at least once per day, every day of the week.
+Planning a trip?
+It's as easy as booking a few nights at Bernadette's B&B and a return-ticket from Yellowknife with Air Tindi.

 While Lutsel K’e is the place to connect with guides and explore the East Arm, there is plenty in and around the community to keep the tourists busy.
 Click on the map to see some of the things to do and places to visit.